braughtg/DCgit/README.md

     * If they work on multiple machines they will need to do this on each one.
   * Run __DCgitSetup__ once to complete the configuration
     * If they work on multiple machines they will need to do this on each one.
-  * Run __DCgitBegin__ once at the start of each assignment to get the assignment starter materials.
+  * Run __DCgitBegin__ once at the start of each assignment to copy the assignment from the course GitHub to the student's GitHub.
+On partnered assignments, only one partner will run this.
+  * Run __DCgitClone__ or __DCgitPartnerClone__, as appropriate, once on each machine to get a local copy of the assignment.
-  * Run __DCgitPull__ at the start of each work session to pull the latest work from their GitHub to their local machine.
+  * Run __DCgitPull__ at the start of each work session to pull the latest work from GitHub to their local machine.
   * Work on the assignment.
-  * Run __DCgitPush__ at the end of each work session to push the latest work from the local machine to their GitHub.
+  * Run __DCgitPush__ at the end of each work session to push the latest work from the local machine to GitHub.

 Below are the details on each of the files in repository.